Skip to main content

 About The Program

 A minor in family studies can serve as a support area for a student majoring in one of the social or behavioral sciences, such as psychology or sociology.
-In addition, a minor in this area can serve as an ideal complement for students in a professional field, such as social work, nursing, education or law enforcement.
+In addition, a minor in this area can serve as an ideal complement for students in a professional field, such as social work, nursing, education, or criminal justice.

 Student outcomes